contentauth/c2pa-python/docs/usage.md

  })
 ```

-## File-based operations
+## File-based operation

 ### Read and validate C2PA data

-Use the `Reader` to read C2PA data from a file.
-The Reader examines the file for C2PA data and generates a report of any data it finds.
+Use the `Reader` to read C2PA data from the specified asset file.

+This examines the specified media file for C2PA data and generates a report of any data it finds.
 If there are validation errors, the report includes a `validation_status` field.

 An asset file may contain many manifests in a manifest store.
 The most recent manifest is identified by the value of the `active_manifest` field in the manifests map.
 The manifests may contain binary resources such as thumbnails which can be retrieved with `resource_to_stream` using the associated `identifier` field values and a `uri`.